parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 ---
-title: How to use Anki to learn bird sounds
+title: "How to use Anki to learn bird sounds"
 date: "2022-10-25"
 coverImage: "images/anki/hero-grackle.jpg"
 description: "Using batch media imports, you can quickly create custom Anki decks to efficiently learn any bird sound."